Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ### Added a Command Palette

-With hundreds of available features, it can be hard for to keep track of all the features and keyboard shortcuts.
-To help with this, we're excited to introduce a Command Palette where you search for and trigger commands.
-To access the command palette, you can use the `ctrl` + `shift` + `p` keyboard shortcut, or alternatively you can enter `>` into the address bar and start searching for a command.
+We're excited to introduce a Command Palette that lets you search and execute commands quickly and easily.
+You can access the Command Palette by pressing `ctrl` + `shift` + `p` on your keyboard, or by typing `>` into the address bar.
+The Command Palette will show you a list of available commands, or you can type in your own query to find the command you need.

 ### Rich previews for your Office documents